 These Comp Cams Stage 3 Xtreme Energy XE270AH Camshafts are designed to be used on the 1996-2004 Ford Mustang GT Models that are equipped with Performance Improvement (PI) Heads, 3.55 or steeper rear gears and a 2000 plus stall speed converter on automatic transmissions.
 Recommended for use with 4.6 two valve V8 mustangs with intake, exhaust, custom tuned computer, and valve spring upgrades.

-Technical Note: The stage III cams are designed for modified cars that include upgraded valve springs for clearance related issues.
-It is recommended to use COMP Cams Valve Springs, part number 26113, and retainer to guide clearance and timing modifications for proper installation.
+For Pre-1999 Mustangs with PI Heads, it is required to use COMP Cams Valve Springs, part number 26113, and retainer to guide clearance and timing modifications for proper installation.
 Combine the valve springs with a new set of valve spring steel retainers to handle the higher pressures developed by the springs.

 - What's in the Box